This garden of heartstopping beauty was shown in a recent episode of Agatha Christie’s Hallowe’en Party on PBS.

-I quickly realized that I had seen a series of similar geometry, mainly on the pages of English House & Garden.
+I quickly realized that I had seen a series of similar geometric gardens, mainly on the pages of English House & Garden.
 The first which came to mind is this 16th century Normandy Manor house, restored in 1973 and now a French historic building.
 The garden is the work of the late English landscape designer Russell Page who placed pyramid and square topiaries in the center of boxwood parterres – low, symmetrical shaped hedges trained into in geometric shapes.

 The zig-zag hedge in one section of the garden is set against a double row of squared-off trees.
 The artfulness required to create these forms (not to mention the skilled maintenance) is principally found on the grounds of stately homes in England and France where the aesthetic of landscape architecture is well understood.
 However, an ambitious gardening enthusiast might well take up the style, shaping a spectacular garden as his or her DIY know-how progresses.